In the wise words of one Mr. Kanye West, "We culture! Rap the new rock and roll!"

 Made In America

-Founded by Jay-Z, aka the greatest rapper of all time (yes that's right, I said it), Made In America is kind of like the more professional version of The Roots Picnic.
+Founded by Jay-Z, aka the greatest rapper of all time (yes that's right, I said it), Made In America started off as a kind of more professional version of The Roots Picnic.
 And interestingly enough they both take place in Philly.

 The Meadows Music & Arts Festival